 “You can’t know it.
 It’s an unfinished symphony.
 Mine,” he confessed.
 “I’ve been working on it between gigs.
 It’s a work in progress, Woo Wap Da Bam!
 I started it back in London when I lived near the Angel.
 It’s called The Symphony of…” But before he had finished the sentence, he drove off.

-In Melbourne I dream about Chicago often, when I close my eyes I hear his car engine idling through the walls of my St Kilda flat and I can just make out the unfinished symphony playing in the distance.
-It’s usually turns out to be nothing more than static from Barry’s TV set next door.
+In Melbourne, I dream about Chicago often, when I close my eyes I hear his car engine idling through the walls of my St Kilda flat and I can just make out the unfinished symphony playing in the distance.
+It usually turns out to be nothing more than static from Barry’s TV set next door.
 Static that sounds like music.
-An unfinished symphony beckoning me to a bar on Halsted Street with a DJ spinning orchestral tracks at Rainbow Depot.
+An unfinished symphony beckoning me to a bar on Halsted Street, with a DJ spinning orchestral tracks at Rainbow Depot.
 How well did you love he’d asked?
 I don’t know how well I’ve done.
 I tried my best I guess.
 What do I believe he smiled, looking up from the deck as I shut my eyes.
 I believe I mustn’t compare.
 Well, at least I’ve learnt that.
-In the end that’s gotta be worth something.
+At the end that’s gotta be worth something.

 About the Author – Noel Anderson completed NIDA’s Playwright Studio and has directed over 50 theatrical productions and worked in film and TV.
 Noel’s written work includes the plays Dark victory, Andy Warhol’s Fifteen Minutes of Fame and the musical Audrey Hepburn and I Consider Our Assets.
 You can also subscribe to Noel’s YouTube Channel.
 Other sites to follow: Twitter @Randyandy42 or Facebook or Instagram